 Getting ThereThe traditional Logistical Center for Huayna Picchu and Machu Picchu trips is Cuzco (aka Cusco), Peru and most people fly here from Lima, Peru.
 From Cuzco, take the train to Aguas Calientes getting off at KM 82, 88, 104 or at Aguas Calientes depending on your intended route to Machu Picchu.
 Getting off at KM 82 involves the longest approach hike, KM 88 is the start of the traditional trek, KM 104 is a newer and shorter trek while a short bus ride from Aguas Calientes can deposit you right at the lost city.
 The bus ride travels 5 miles up the switchbacks of Hiram Bingham Road.
 It is also possible to get a helicopter ride from Cuzco to Aguas Calientes.

 Red TapeENTRY FEE (MANDATORY): For the traditional route to the summit, you will need to pay an fee to enter the Machu Picchu ruins and climb the Huayna Picchu.
 There is a limit of 400 per day split into 2 groups of 200.
-Tickets cannot be purchased on site and must be purchased in advanced which can be done at the official Peruvian website (http://www.machupicchu.gob.pe/) and at their agents (e.g. Ticket Machu Picchu), which may charge a service fee.
+Tickets cannot be purchased on site and must be purchased in advanced which can be done at the official Peruvian website (http://www.machupicchu.gob.pe/), at affiliate agents (e.g. ticketmachupichu.com, ticket-machupicchu.com), and at the tourism office in Aguas Calientes.
+Affiliates may charge a service fee.
 Online ticket sites can list ticket availability and tickets for Huayna Picchu often sell out so be sure to make your reservation ahead of time.
+If you are in Aguas Clientes, the office closes at 8:30pm daily.
 Tickets also require passport numbers and are non-transferrable.
+Passport numbers are verified at the Huayna Picchu gate.
 There are student discounts available if you have a valid ISIC card.
 If there are routes to the summit that don't go through the ruins, you may be able to avoid this fee but don't count on it.
-If you arrived via the Inca Trail (except for hikes from Mollepata), this entry fee is already covered in your trail fee.

 DAILY CLIMBING TIMES (MANDATORY): There are currently two hiking times, 7am-8am and 10am-11am, with a quota of 200 people per time.
 The ruins are open only from 7am to 5pm daily.
 It is illegal to stay inside the ruins at night.